Bergen Marriage & Couples Counseling

 Office Address: 1299 Wellington Avenue, Teaneck, NJ 07666

-Before reading Section 2 (this article) I recommend you read Section 1 "The Hurt and Pain of an Infidelity."
+Before reading Article 2 (this article) I recommend you read Article 1 "The Hurt and Pain of an Infidelity."
 Click Here

 Please note: In this article, I use the terms "marriage, spouse, relationships, and partner."
 All of my points are equally applicable to any couple in an exclusive relationship.
 Similarly, "infidelity and cheating" are used interchangeably.